This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Interpretive Center/Small Petroglyph Site

 Parallel parking is adjacent to a flagstone sidewalk.
-The entrance to the interpretive center has mostly level flagstone and a 34-inch wide doorway.
-Floor level is two inches lower than the threshold.
+The entrance to the interpretive center has mostly level flagstone and a 34-inch-wide doorway.
+Floor level is 2 inches lower than the threshold.
 Inside, you’ll find a mostly level flagstone floor and interpretive exhibits.
 A flagstone path leads past the interpretive center to a petroglyph site.
 Here, a railed wooden observation deck is provided.
-An eight-inch step is encountered at the deck.
+An 8-inch step is encountered at the deck.

 Two accessible picnic sites are provided.
 The first one is found at the swimming pool picnic area.
 It includes a signed parking space, paved pathway, extended-end table and pedestal grill.

 The second site is adjacent to the Thunderbird Lodge parking lot.
 Here you’ll find a shady site with a signed parking space, paved pathway, extended-end table and a pedestal grill.

 - The wooded campground offers one basic and two electric accessible campsites, which provide a fire ring, an extended-end table, a lantern post and a pedestal grill.
 Accessible vault toilets and water hydrants are found in both loops.